BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Transparent page sharing (TPS) is a memory management technology in virtualization.
 Read Now

 VMware DRS (Distributed Resource Scheduler)

-VMware DRS (Distributed Resource Scheduler) is a utility that balances computing workloads with available resources in a virtualized environment...
-(Continued) Read Now
+VMware DRS (Distributed Resource Scheduler) is a utility that balances computing workloads with available resources in a virtualized environment.
+The utility is part of a virtualization suite called VMware Infrastructure 3.
+Read Now

 PowerShell is an object-oriented automation engine and scripting language with an interactive command-line shell that Microsoft developed to help IT professionals configure systems and automate administrative tasks.
 Read Now